PanyiDong/InsurAutoML/README.md

 pip install -r requirements.txt
 ```

+For neural network related support (need `CUDA` supported devices), please use `pip install -r requirements_nn.txt`.
+The pipeline works without any neural network support with the loss of neural network support.
+If no CUDA device available, please use a non-`torch` environment as those neural network methods can take forever to finish.

 3. Put data in the folder and run for training/evaluation

-Example below runs a classification task on heart.csv file in example/example_data folder
+Example below runs a classification task on `heart.csv` file in `example/example_data` folder

 `train_data` and `response` are two must-have arguments corresponds to training data name (no file extension needed), and response variable name.